Skip to content

 The negative feedback loop

-Over the years at Cachix we've talked team after team abandoning Nix and have observed a surprisingly consistent pattern.
+Over the years at Cachix we've talked to team after team abandoning Nix and have observed a surprisingly consistent pattern.

 Nix is initially introduced by someone enthusiastic about the technology.
 Then, faced with a steep adoption curve, it is abandoned after backlash from the rest of the team.